EasternPA/32.22-to-beta/README.md

 #### Any Model 3 LR AWD moving from 2021.32.22 to 2021.36.5.3

 It is important to note that the number of vehicles running 2021.32.22 is not enough to tell the whole story.
 That could be on any model Tesla.
-I also needed to see when a car just like mine was upgraded.
+I also needed to see when a car just like mine received the upgrade I was waiting for.

 The second function in this flow requires ingesting TeslaScope's detail page for the 2021.36.5.3 firmware, found here https://teslascope.com/teslapedia/software/2021.36.5.3